 Go to Settings » Cellular » tap “Add Cellular Plan” and scan the QR code provided by your carrier.
 Then if asked, enter the confirmation code provided by your carrier.
 That it.

 Download the carrier app for eSIM from the App Store.
 Open the app, sign in with your account and purchase a cellular plan to set up as eSIM on your iPhone.

 If you’re confused, we have a detailed step-by-step guide on setting up eSIM on the newer iPhones.
 Check it out at the link below:

 → How to Set Up eSIM on iPhone XS and iPhone XR

 - Select labels for your Dual SIM setup

 After your eSIM (second SIM) is activated, set labels for both the numbers/SIMs.
 For example, you can label one number as Business and the other as Personal.

 - Set a Default line for communication

-Set your default number which iMessage and FaceTime use and
+Set your default number which iMessage and FaceTime use and which

-will use when you call or send a message to someone.
+you will use when you call or send a message to someone.
 You can set your Primary number to be used for Phone/SMS/Cellular Data, and use the secondary number independently when you want to, or set the primary number for Phone/SMS and the secondary number for Cellular Data.